namiri-tech/docs-rdme-ng/reference/DIGITAX API REFERENCE/feature-detailed-sales.md

             "unit_price": 10000, // The unit price of this line item before tax "discount_rate": 0.05, //The discount rate applied to the item.
 It must be a value between 0 and 1, where 0 means no discount and 1 means a 100% discount on the price
             "fee_rate": 0.02, //The rate of any additional fees (e.g. service charge, delivery fee).
 It must be a value between 0 and 1, where 0 means no fee and 1 means a 100% fee on the price
-            "tax_rate": 0.075 // The tax rate applied to the item.
+            "tax_rate": 0.075, // The tax rate applied to the item.
 It must be a value between 0 and 1.
 For tax category codes that already have a defined tax rate, this value must match the tax category's tax rate
+            "taxable_amount": 9700, // The amount on which tax is calculated.
+It must be equal to the line extension amount (unit price * quantity) plus fees minus discounts.
+This value will be ignored unless the business has the permission to calculate tax
+            "tax_amount": 727.5 // The tax amount for this line item.
+It must be equal to the taxable amount multiplied by the tax rate.
+This value will be ignored unless the business has the permission to calculate tax
         }
     ]
 }